d-arteaga/lung-cancer-detection/README.md

 # Lung Cancer Detection Project

-This project focuses on analyzing lung nodule malignancy and ROI coordinates using the LIDC-IDRI dataset of CT scan DICOM images and XML radiologist annotations.
-The primary goal is to categorize patients into benign, malignant, or uncertain categories based on their mean malignancy scores derived from XML annotations, extract the nodule location from the ROI coordinates, and train a lung cancer detection model.
+This project focuses on analyzing lung nodule malignancy and preprocessing extracted nodule images using the LIDC-IDRI dataset of CT scan DICOM images and XML radiologist annotations.
+The primary goal is to categorize patients into benign, malignant, or uncertain categories based on their mean malignancy scores, extract nodule images, and preprocess them for training a lung cancer detection model.

+---

 ## Notebooks Overview

 ### `malignancy.ipynb`

-The `malignancy.ipynb` notebook is the core of this project.
-It processes XML annotations from the LIDC-IDRI dataset to extract malignancy scores for lung nodules and categorizes patients based on their mean malignancy scores.
+The `malignancy.ipynb` notebook processes XML annotations from the LIDC-IDRI dataset to extract malignancy scores for lung nodules and categorizes patients based on their mean malignancy scores.

 #### Key Features:
 1. **XML Parsing**: